Best Western Plus St. Christopher Hotel

 Audubon Institute Package 3 Night

 Enjoy a fun-filled time with your family exploring the Audubon Zoo, Aquarium and Entergy IMAX®.
 Take a ride on the historic St. Charles Streetcar to the Audubon Zoo and enjoy exploring this amazing zoo with a petting area, exhibits, picnic areas, live shows and more.
-This package includes the Audubon tickets, trolley fare, gift bag, complimentary drink tickets to the hotel bar.
+This package includes the Audubon tickets, trolley fare, and gift bag.
 Best Western Rewards® points will also be awarded.

 Conveniently located, the best western plus st. christopher hotel in New Orleans, Louisiana is shown on the map.
 Detailed driving directions from popular points or nearby cities are listed below.
 For those with GPS, here you go:

 Longitude: 29.951303 / Latitude: -90.067331

 From: The west.
 Take Interstate 10 East to the New Orleans Business District.
 Continue on to the Poydras Street Exit.
 Drive down Poydras Street to Camp Street, and turn left on Camp Street.
 Go four blocks and turn right on Canal Street, go one block and turn right on Magazine Street.
 The Best Western Plus St. Christopher Hotel is in the first block on the left.

 From: The north.
 Take Interstate 10 East to Causeway Exit.
 Drive to the New Orleans Business District and continue to Poydras Street Exit.
 Follow Poydras Street for approximately eight blocks and turn on Magazine Street.
 The Best Western Plus St. Christopher Hotel is in the first block on the left.